nikoladev/node-package-manager-benchmark/README.md

 - `with cache`, `with node_modules`: The lockfile is deleted and the install command is run again.
 - `with node_modules`, `with lockfile`: The package cache is deleted and the install command is run again.
 - `with node_modules`: The package cache and the lockfile is deleted and the install command is run again.
-- `updated dependencies`: Without deleting the previous installation the versions of all dependencies in the `package.json` are set to `'*'` and the install command is run again.
+- `updated dependencies`: Updating your dependencies by changing the version in the `package.json` and running the install command again.

 ## React App